Feldman's first brush with fame was as a part of comedy / musical trio Morris, Marty

 and Mitch, making several appearances on BBC TV in the mid-

 It was just a matter of time before he would give performing another go.
 However,

 fate had other ideas.
 The pace and sheer amount of work he needed to do in order

 to write dozens of TV and radio scripts every year got the better of his health.

 His subsequent erratic behaviour and a hyperthyroid condition was causing concern.

-Despite the positive reviews it was pushed further back in the weekend schedules by ATV.
-It lasted just one series before Feldman went back to the BBC and then onto Hollywood.
+The Comedy Machine lasted just one series before Feldman went back to the BBC and

 The entire series was scheduled for release as a 4 DVD set in 2016 by Network in the UK but was cancelled.